-In case you missed it, Apex Legends' second season of content kicked off this week - and it brings a lot more than just cosmetics.
-Offering a new weapon, a new character, and the long-awaited Ranked Mode, there are plenty of reasons to drop back into King's Valley in search of Champion Status.
+In case you missed it, Apex Legends' fourth season of content kicks off soon - and it will bring a lot more than just cosmetics.
+Offering new weaponry, a new character, and updates to Ranked Mode, there are plenty of reasons to drop back in as Assimilation makes things all the more exciting for those in search of Champion Status.
 But what is Ranked Mode, and why should you care?

 Ranked Mode puts players into matches against similarly skilled opponents, reducing the likelihood of casual players being sniped across the map by a professional and hopefully leveling the playing field.
 You'll also need to be level 10 or higher in Apex Legends to be able to play in Ranked Mode, so if you're fairly new to the game use the first few matches to find your feet.